 (in attachment you will also find the instruction and an example in order to fill it in)

 Please be careful and indicate the complete name (or names) and surname, exactly as indicated in the Passport

-In order to get the tax code, please send the filled and signed form and the identity document directly to Agenzia delle Entrate at the following e.mail address
+In order to get the tax code, please send the filled and signed (handwritten signature is required) (PDF SCAN FORMAT) and the identity document in attachment to the following e.mail address:

 In the reference of the e-mail please indicate: Erasmus Student_UNIBG_Name, Surname